-The value of investments will fall as well as rise, as can any income produced or generated.
-An investor may, therefore, get back less than invested.
+The value of investments will fall as well as rise, as can any income produced.

-Inflation can reduce the real value of capital and the income it generates.
+Inflation can reduce the real value of capital and the income it generates

-Past investment performance is not a reliable guide to the future.
+Past investment performance is not a reliable guide to the future

 Any reference to taxation, regulation or legislation is based on our current understanding and details should be checked before any reliance is placed upon its accuracy.